electrikmilk/cherrilang.org/language/best-practices.md

 ## Efficiency

-Notes on creating memory efficient Shortcuts in Cherri.
+Notes on creating memory efficient Shortcuts at runtime in Cherri.

 ### Clear unused outputs